nrivkin/ComplexityNetworkProject/reports/project_proposal.md

 Masuda, N., & Aihara, K. (2003).
 Spatial prisoner's dilemma optimally played in small-world networks.
 Physics Letters A, 313(1), 55-61.

 Masuda and Aihara simulate an iterated prisoners dilemma with automata that interact only if they are connected on a graph.
 They simulate this on different types of networks, including regular graphs, lattices, and small-world networks.
 They find that small world networks produce cooperation to the greatest extent.
-They also investigate the effects of noise on the system, and consider the robustness of cooperation on the different networks. [**A simple rule for the evolution of cooperation on graphs**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2430087/)
+They also investigate the effects of noise on the system, and consider the robustness of cooperation on the different networks.

 [2] [**A simple rule for the evolution of cooperation on graphs**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2430087/)